Modalities/ml_filter/documentation/data_format.md

 [...]
 ```

+The output of this pipeline is equivalent to the prompt-based pipeline.

 ## Sampling raw data
 Sampling of raw data (the creation of a CC subset) is required for the prompt-based pipeline and for LLM training.
 The prompt-based pipeline samples from the CC corpus in a language-stratified fashion, leading to a language-balanced dataset.
 For other usecases we also support random sampling, where the probability of a document being selected is 1/(total number of documents).